-Other than the tools required to make panel or enclosure cutouts, the tools required for installation are:
+Other than the tools required to make panel or enclosure cutouts, these tools are required for installation.

-- 7mm (M4) deep well socket wrench or nut driver
+- 7 mm (M4) deep-well socket wrench or nut driver

 - small slotted screwdriver

-- torque wrench (in/lbs)
+- torque wrench (lb-in)

-Use the full size template shipped with the PV300 Micro to mark the cutout dimensions.
+Use the full size template shipped with the PV300 Micro terminal to mark the cutout dimensions.
 The figure below shows a reduced scale cutout.
 A full scale template is also available inside the back cover of this document.

-Allow 51 mm (2.0 inches) of space on all sides of the terminal for adequate ventilation and maintenance.
+Allow 51 mm (2.0 in.) of space on all sides of the terminal for adequate ventilation and maintenance.